I beg to move,

 In the interests of time, I have to abbreviate my remarks, but I will just mention libraries, as it is Libraries Week; I will visit a library in Pimlico tomorrow.
 My right hon.
 Friend, who was formerly the Minister with responsibility for libraries, will be aware of the Department’s work with the libraries taskforce, which he set up with the Local Government Association.
 The membership of that taskforce includes Public Health England and NHS England, in recognition of the importance of public libraries in providing information and support to local people.
 That taskforce has published a document setting out a vision for public libraries in England, which outlines an ambition for how libraries can deliver better outcomes for communities.

 Over the last five years, the Arts Council has invested £41 million in the Creative People and Places programme, building supply and demand in places where engagement with the arts appears to be significantly below the average.
 So there is work being done on that and I can give the hon.
 Member for Batley and Spen (Tracy Brabin) more details about that work later.
-And the Cultural Commissioning programme, which is also funded by the Arts Council, is another important element of its work.
+The Cultural Commissioning programme, which is also funded by the Arts Council, is another important element of its work.

 In conclusion, it is undeniable that the arts and wider cultural sectors can and should play a key role in addressing some of the most pressing issues faced by both our health and social care systems.
 It is also important to recognise that politicians, arm’s length bodies, health and social care commissioners and the sectors themselves need to work together to get this matter right.
 It is an enormous challenge, but it is one that I take very seriously and will take forward.
 I hope that many of the Members who have contributed today will help me with the next steps to take these recommendations forward and make the aspirations that have been expressed real, so that they can have a real impact across our country.